 Referred to as the "Settlemeister" in 1998 by Texas Lawyer, Mr. Nolland's Settlement Counsel practice has since been the subject of legal and business publications.
 A lead article appearing jointly in the Texas Lawbook and the Dallas Morning News noted that Mr. Nolland literally conceived and defined the concept of Settlement Counsel over 20 years ago.

-The concept of engaging Settlement Counsel (or Negotiation Counsel) is both simple and nuanced.
+The dynamic of engaging Settlement Counsel (or Negotiation Counsel) is both simple and nuanced.
 At its core it involves the separation of litigation efforts from negotiation and settlement responsibilities and the bifurcation of those two roles among different lawyers, optimally at different firms.
 It requires litigators to be secure enough to add to the team another member with distinct skill sets and experience without feeling threatened and with the confidence that such role bifurcation actually strengthens their litigation power.

 SETTLEMENT COUNSEL FEE ARRANGEMENTS